-- the drivers of change and to what extent they affect global change. - dialogue which appreciates/ promotes such. - obtain cultural solutions at both national and international level. - demolition of cultural rights.
+- Importance was shed on the transmission of knowledge, wisdom and participation of stakeholders; the drivers of change and to what extent they affect global change. - Arts and culture transcends boundaries and therefore there is a need to create a vocabulary/dialogue which appreciates/promotes such. - The protection of the rights of artists should be of prime importance to the government in order to obtain cultural solutions at both national and international level. - Education on human rights must not overlook cultural rights.
+There should be remedy for the demolition of cultural rights.